flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I ducked into the private room, straightening my serving jacket, intent on telling Sir Godfrey everything about my lifelong encounters with the imps, and their evil intent.

 But no, he was nowhere in the room.
-I spun around and collided with a stone pillar.
+Confused, I turned around and collided with a stone pillar.

 Great hands grabbed my arms and pushed me back.
-It wasn’t a stone pillar; it was Col. Krill.
+It wasn’t a stone pillar; it was Colonel Krill.

 His great hands dug into my arms and held me fast.